Trees for America Terrace

 Many of those trees are packed and shipped from right here in the Hero Gallery to members across the nation.

-By planting trees members become part of a movement begun by Arbor Day founder J. Sterling Morton in 1872 and now carried on throughout the world.
+By planting trees, members become part of a movement that began with Arbor Day founder J. Sterling Morton in 1872 and is now carried on throughout the world.
 The trees they plant today will soon shade and cool homes, bring songbirds close by, beautify communities and countryside, conserve energy, reduce soil erosion, clean the air, and protect rivers and streams.

-The Lied Greenhouse is a state of the art, computerized, 2,800 square foot growing facility.
-Arbor Day Farm is able to utilize the latest technology to grow approximately 50,000 hazelnuts per growing season.
-We are growing hybrid hazel seedlings for the Foundation's member research program.
+The Lied Greenhouse is a state-of-the-art, computerized, 2,800-square-foot growing facility.
+Arbor Day Farm is able to utilize the latest technology to grow approximately 50,000 hazelnut shrubs per season.
+We are growing hybrid hazel seedlings for the Foundation’s member research program.
 Nuts are collected from the Arbor Day Farm hazel plantation and hand-seeded into the greenhouse.

 John C. Negus Growing House

-Arbor Day Farm's newest greenhouse is the John C. Negus Growing House.
-This facility is a working production greenhouse where we're maximizing growing space to produce conifer seedlings for the National Arbor Day Foundation.
-The ability to control each tree's environment, feeding, and watering allows the greenhouse to grow a 6 inch conifer tree in approximately 6 months.
-It takes nature years to grow the same size tree.
+This facility is a working production greenhouse where we’re maximizing growing space to produce conifer seedlings for the Arbor Day Foundation.
+The ability to control each tree’s environment, feeding, and watering allows the greenhouse to grow a 6-inch conifer tree in approximately 6 months.
+It takes nature years to grow the same size of tree.